 Our backlog consists of customer orders scheduled for shipment within the next twelve months.
 A majority of our orders are subject to cancellation or deferral by our customers with limited or no penalties.
 Also, customer demand for our products can vary dramatically without prior notice.
 Because of the volatility of customer demand, possibility of customer changes in delivery schedules or cancellations and potential delays in product shipments, our backlog as of any particular date may not be indicative of net revenue for any succeeding period.

-The following table reflects our backlog as of September 29, 2012 and October 1, 2011:
+The following table reflects our backlog as of September 28, 2013 and September 29, 2012:

 As of

-(in thousands) Septem ber 29, 2012 October 1, 2011
+(in thousands) September 28, 2013 September 29, 2012

-Backlog \$ 90,000 \$ 103,000
+Backlog \$ 52,100 \$ 90,000